rwaldron/tc39-notes/es8/2017-03/mar-21.md

 (Caridy Patiño)

 AWB: We already have the vote to approve the final draft.
-Hopefully you will tell us that it's ready to be approved. _chucklin_
+Hopefully you will tell us that it's ready to be approved. _chuckling_

 DFV: Having issues hearing him.
 He's joining now.